BiznetGIO/RESTKnot/docs/knotintro.rst

 ---------------------
 .. warning::
-     All changes made with the interactive tool (knotc) will be lost after the server stop if no binary database created.
+     All changes made with the interactive tool (knotc) will be lost after the server stop if no binary database is created.
 With no binary database you also can't run :code:`conf-export`

 Knot provides an interactive way to add a new zone using :code:`knotc`. :code:`knotc` is a user